andrenq/trading/README.md

 To run the app using docker:
  -  Install docker and docker-compose
- - Execute the folloing command o
+ - Execute the folloing command on the directory where the `docker-compose.yml` file is located:
+ -

 ### Start the App